February 24, 1984: The day Connors and McEnroe finally joined forces for the Davis Cup

 In the opening match, Connors dismissed Segarceanu (6-2, 6-3, 6-4) and McEnroe easily beat Nastase (6-2, 6-4, 6-2).
 “Nasty” played his usual tricks to break McEnroe’s concentration, but he was not in good enough shape to threaten the American.

 According to Sports Illustrated, McEnroe said about Nastase: “I tell you what he should do.
 He shouldn’t play events like this.
 He should get in shape, work at his game a little bit, and I guarantee he’d be in the top 30 in the world.
 Then he wouldn’t have to pull all the crap he does.
 He’s making a fool of himself, and he’s not winning.
 What could be worse than that?”

 The United States sealed the tie on the following day, when McEnroe and Peter Fleming prevailed against Segarceanu and Nastase 6-3, 6-4, 6-4.

 What next: No Davis Cup title for Connors, one more for McEnroe

 The American dream team would reach the final of the 1984 Davis Cup, but, although McEnroe was the undisputed world No 1 and Connors the world No 2, they would be defeated by Sweden.
 Their inability to get along would be one of the reasons for this loss.
 According to McEnroe, despite the value of the Swedish team and the surface issue, the United States would lose the tie before it had even started.

 “What’s the opposite of team spirit?
 That’s what we had in Göteborg”, would he write in his book.

-Connors would never appear in the Davis Cup after 1984, but McEnroe would claim a fifth title, in 1992, as a doubles player, with a dream team of a new kind: Pete Sampras, Andre Agassi and Jim Courier.
+Connors would never play in the Davis Cup after 1984, but McEnroe would claim a fifth title in 1992, as a doubles player, with a dream team of a new kind: Pete Sampras, Andre Agassi and Jim Courier.